 Once you get off the coast, it feels like you have the country to yourself.
 Croatia is a country with over a thousand islands, a long coastline dotted with sun-bleached medieval towns, a cosmopolitan capital city, an underappreciated wine region, and an untrammeled inland landscape that sees a fraction of the tourists that the Dalmatian Coast brings in.

 I love visiting Croatia.
 Spend longer than you plan and get off the beaten path to really see the magic of the country.

-This travel guide can give you the tips and tricks for visiting Croatia so you can plan the ultimate adventure without breaking the bank.
+This travel guide to Croatia can give you the tips and tricks you need so you can plan the ultimate adventure there.

 Table of Contents

 Click Here for City Guides

 Top 5 Things to See and Do in Croatia

 5. See Lokrum